Verstappen stops out on track in first practice at Dutch GP due to gearbox problem

-Max Verstappen stops out on track in first practice at Dutch GP due to gearbox problem
+Max Verstappen stops out on track in first practice at Dutch GP due to transmission problem

 Verstappen stopped out on track just 10 minutes into FP1 of his home race complaining of a gearbox problem